Homeowners Insurance When You Downsize

 Paying too much for your coverage can be expensive, but having the wrong coverage can be devastating.
 After a fire or theft is not the time to find out that you don’t have enough insurance to rebuild or replace what you’ve lost.

 When you’re downsizing, it seems like you have a million things to do, and to some extent, that’s true.
-You do have a lot on your plate, but making sure that you have the right homeowners coverage for your new home is important.
+You have a lot on your plate, but ensuring you have the right homeowners coverage for your new home is important.
 In fact, it’s probably one of the most important things you’ll do as you downsize.

 About the Author